 Structural releases did more than release the temporary binding of joints.
 The structural releases created changes in the shape and length of membranes and even the shape of osseous structures.
 I often compare this to the difference in rearranging the house and remodeling the house.
 Structural release changes the possibilities of movement and, with that, the possibilities of self-correction.

 Hancock also developed his Master Release Technique.
-Using a specific walkthrough of techniques, on the central SBS mechanism, in a specific combination, and using a specific hand-hold, you can make global posture and movement changes.
+Using a specific walkthrough of techniques on the central SBS mechanism, you can make global posture and movement changes in the body.
 It was amazingly effective in my practice.
-This was combined with other structural releases and testing in a protocol.
+He combined this with other structural releases and testing in a protocol.

 This work was ground-breaking.
 A colleague of his said that it was like Rolfing the head.
 So, Hancock called it CranioStructural Integration.

-Like most other craniosacral techniques, the subtleties of the work eventually leads to some energetic or somatoemotional concepts.
+Like most other craniosacral techniques, the work’s subtleties eventually lead to some energetic or somatoemotional concepts.
 Hancock integrated the regulation of chakras and meridians into his technique.
 Also, he found that certain emotional states influenced craniosacral patterns.

-His background in Applied Kinesiology had a lot of influence and Hancock created an adjunct to his courses to deal with environmental factors like shoes and eyeglasses.
+His Applied Kinesiology background had a lot of influence, and Hancock created an adjunct to his courses to deal with environmental factors like shoes and eyeglasses.
 His course focused on helping clients deal with badly fit eyeglasses, inappropriate shoes, unhelpful attitudes, even fabrics that created problems.

 Hancock’s wife, Flo Barber, was an integral part of the development of this approach.
 She developed a technique called Facilitated Pathways Intervention.
 It treats musculoskeletal dysfunctions through myofascial techniques on the head and neck.